Affiliate Associate Professor

 Dr. Scott Miles is an expert on disaster risk reduction, community resilience, and lifeline infrastructure.
-He is currently a research scientist in the department of Human Centered Design and Engineering at University of Washington and a private consultant.
+He is currently an affiliate associate professor in the department of Human Centered Design and Engineering at University of Washington where he directs the Disaster Science as Design Lab (DisSci:gn Lab).

 Prior to University of Washington, he was instrumental in establishing Western Washington University's disaster risk reduction undergraduate program, as well as WWU's Resilience Institute.
 He possesses a unique set of skills and experiences across the fields of civil engineering, geomorphology, geographic information systems, and urban planning.